dczmer/davelab/01_zsh-configuration/README.md

 ```

 You can `source` your file again if you need to apply changes, or you can `exit` to go back to the shell environment from before you typed `zsh -df`.

+## Contents

+In this module, we will walk through setting up a basic `zsh` shell environment.

+- [Basic ZSH configuration](./01_zsh-config/README.md) will cover configuring how your command history works, and adjusting some global settings.
+- [Customizing your prompt](./02_prompt/README.md) will cover how to create a custom prompt string, and we'll talk about prompt generators and other tools that might automate the process for you.
+- [The completion system](./03_completion/README.md) will cover how to enable and customize the completion engine, which will help you enter commands correctly by showing you the valid options and letting you pick from a menu.
+- [Finishing your set-up](./04_complete-setup/README.md) will talk about some random topics, like plugins, plugin managers, and other shells you might find interesting.
+Then we'll cover how to merge the final `zshrc` that we made in this module into your existing `zshrc` file (or just replace it if you haven't ever customized it).